 - If you claim a loss from worthless securities or the bad debt deduction, you need to keep your tax documents for 7 years.

 - If you omitted more than 25% of your gross income from your return, the IRS has six years instead of three to assess an additional tax.
-We don’t recommend this one.
+I don’t recommend this one.

 - If you file a fraudulent return or don’t file one at all, the statute of limitations never expires.
-We don’t recommend this one either.
+I don’t recommend this one either.

 Make sure your Social Security earnings record agrees with your W-2’s.
 If their records are wrong, you may not receive all the retirement benefits you’re entitled to.

-Once you’ve done so, review the earnings chart on page 3 carefully using your own records to make sure their information is correct and that they’ve recorded each year you worked.
+Once you’ve done so, review the earnings chart carefully using your own records to make sure their information is correct and that they’ve recorded each year you worked.
 You’re the only person who can look at the earnings chart and know whether it is complete and correct.

 Lastly, I recommend storing hard copies of tax documents in a fire-proof safe or bank safe deposit box.
 If you prefer, you can scan your documents and keep them in the cloud on a service like Dropbox.
 The IRS does accept digital copies of documents as long as they are legible.
 After all, no one wants their home to look like an episode of “Hoarders”.
 This method takes up far less space and is easier to organize than a stack of papers.